dotxlem/s3b/README.md

 ### plan
 `s3b plan --bucket <BUCKET> --include <LIST> --exclude <LIST>`

 Generates a plan file against the specified bucket for files in the current directory.
+Warnings will be shown for any existing objects having the same hash as a new file in the plan.

 Arguments:
 `bucket` [REQUIRED]: the name of an existing S3 bucket